jlegatheaux/RC2020-assignments/assignment-0/README.md

 $ java -cp .:cnss-classes cnss.simulator.Simulator empty.config.txt

-And you will see as output the following log ...
+Then you will see as output the following log ...

 Loading configuration : empty.config.txt Reading file empty.config.txt